perdian/flightlog/README.md

 # Database configuration

-By default flighttracker uses a hardcoded H2 embedded database which stores its files in the `~/Development/databases/` folder on the machine on which the web application is running.
+By default flightlog uses a hardcoded H2 embedded database which stores its files in the `~/Development/databases/` folder on the machine on which the web application is running.

 If you want to change this to the database of your choice you have to provide a separate Spring Boot configuration file using one of the methods document in the Spring Boot documentation: <https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html>.

-For example if you would like to define a MySQL database running on the local machine when executing the flighttracker application directly as Spring Boot application the command line should be changed to:
+For example if you would like to define a MySQL database running on the local machine when executing the flightlog application directly as Spring Boot application the command line should be changed to:

-    $ java -jar target/flighttracker.war -Dspring.config.location=file:/where/your/config/file/is/located/flighttracker.yml
+    $ java -jar target/flightlog.war -Dspring.config.location=file:/where/your/config/file/is/located/flightlog.yml

 The actual configuration file must conform to the Spring Boot JPA definition of a datasource.